 On Monday, I requested a location with a view on my Facebook Wall and my HS friend, music executive Theresa Notartomaso, responded immediately.
 Thanks to Theresa, my easel and I found ourselves in front of a stunning view on the 19th floor of Headroom Digital‘s studio on 26th and Madison.

-With VH1, bottomless coffee, occasional massage chair break and conversation (thank you Claudia) leading the way, a process of the painting above after the jump.
+With VH1, bottomless coffee, occasional massage chair break and conversation (thank you Claudia) leading the way.

 Setting up shop – I wasn’t sure whether to paint the Empire State Building or the Chrysler, but I am a sucker for water towers.